-Academic Probation
+Academic Review

-Academic Probation is determined when a student does not earn the minimum number of credits to demonstrate academic progress, and/or the student's cumulative grade point average does not reflect satisfactory progress given the number of credits attempted.
-(Refer to the Standards for Academic Progress chart (p.
-145)).
+Academic Review is determined when a student's cumulative grade point average does not meet the minimum requirement and/or the student does not earn the minimum credits to demonstrate academic progress.
+(Refer to the Standards for Academic Progress chart).